 As a Salesian school, we also believe that God has placed particular gifts within each young person meant to enrich the world and our school community.
 One of the opportunities available to Juniors through Campus Ministry is the chance to attend "Salesian Leadership Retreats" in October and March, which allow them to join participants from eight other Salesian schools as they explore and develop their leadership skills and spirituality.
 The participants of these retreats form friendships that last a lifetime.
-Select Seniors, as well, are able to form the Peer Ministry Internship class and be the ones who directly plan and lead campus retreats, prayer services, and community outreach initiatives.
-They also craft a yearly retreat for the faculty and staff as a gift from the students to their educators.
-Underclassmen have the chance to help animate the Masses and participate in leading spiritual experiences for their peers, as they are comfortable.
+On our campus, all students have the chance to help animate the Masses and participate in leading spiritual experiences for their peers, as they are comfortable.

 I invite you to visit us and to learn more about our programs and the opportunities available to our students as they become leaders of today and tomorrow, not just academically, but morally and spiritually.